rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 * React Router 4
 * Firebase 4

-Please let me know tutorial needs any updates to keep it updated for others learning about the topic, and on't hesitate to point out improvements in the comments, or you can visit the article directly on GitHub to open issues or pull requests.
+Please let me know if the tutorial needs any updates for others learning about the topic, and don't hesitate to point out improvements in the comments, or you can visit the article directly on GitHub to open issues or pull requests.

 {{% chapter_header "Requirements" "requirements" %}}

-The requirements for this tutorial are a working [editor or IDE, a running command line](https://www.robinwieruch.de/developer-setup/), and recent versions of {{% a_blank "node and npm" "https://nodejs.org/en/" %}}.
+The requirements for this tutorial are a working [editor or IDE/terminal](https://www.robinwieruch.de/developer-setup/), and recent versions of {{% a_blank "node and npm" "https://nodejs.org/en/" %}}.
 You should have learned about React in the first place.
 [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) is a free ebook that provides all the fundamentals of React.
 You will build a larger application in plain React, and transition from JavaScript ES5 to JavaScript ES6 and beyond.
 This tutorial will not dive into all the details taught in the ebook, so take the chance to grab your copy of it to learn those first.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 200+ pages of learning material.
 Pay what you want like <strong>50.000+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://roadtoreact.com/" %}}